Last updated on October 5th, 2021 at 07:00 am

 You can’t really put a price on the unique patterns that adorn your interiors and elevate ordinary rooms into spectacular spaces.

-Besides its finite nature, marble is a durable and beautiful stone known for the luxurious experience it extends to any space.
-Additionally, the process of converting the raw pieces of rock into opulent slabs of lavishness is energy-intensive.
-These are a few reasons why marble is a famously expensive natural stone.
+Marble is so expensive because of its finite nature, durability and timeless beauty.
+The natural stone is sought after due to the luxurious experience it extends to any space.
+Furthermore, the process of converting the raw pieces of rock into opulent slabs of lavishness is energy-intensive.
+These are a few chief reasons why marble is famously expensive.

 Factors that affect the price of marble

-The demand for certain types of marble – for instance, higher quality, with fewer veins and grains, particular colours, and so on – also drives up the cost.
+The demand for certain types of marble – for instance, higher quality, with fewer veins and grains, particular colours (such as white and grey), and so on – also drives up the cost.

 White marble enriched with calcites tends to be costlier than dolomite marble (coloured) with mineral impurities.
 Natural variegations are more common than finding pure white marble.
 White marble quarries are limited and so they cost more than most types of commonly available marble varieties.
 Some exquisite marble varieties (like Statuario) are only available in one quarry, making it rarer.